Abbots Bromley School: The School of S. Mary

 Given the missionary ethos of the school's foundation, Alice Coleridge also tried to make some educational provision for girls from families who were unable to afford the fees required by the School of S. Anne.
 As a result, the School of S. Mary was founded in Abbots Bromley in 1880 to educate more cheaply 'the daughters of clergymen and other professional men of limited means and of the agricultural and commercial classes generally'.
 The School of S. Mary was built on a site immediately opposite the School of S. Anne.

 S. Mary's did not prove to be viable, so the schools were amalgamated in 1921 under headteacher Marcia Rice.
 She retired in 1931 when there were 300 pupils.

-S. Mary's was later reopened for the Upper Six Boarders of Abbots Bromley School of Girls, as a Boarding House.
-The Upper Sixth used the upper floor of the Building, which was refurnished in summer 2010.
-It was meant to give them a closer feeling of what their lives are going to be like at university.

 Closure

 In March 2019, the school announced that it would be closing at the end of the 2018–2019 school year.
 This was due both to falling pupil numbers and longstanding financial problems, requiring the parent Woodard Group to inject £2 million of emergency funding to prevent bankruptcy.

 Subsequently, talks were held with investors in Beijing and Hong Kong to see if the school could be sold as a going concern, but no agreement could be reached.
 As a result, in September 2019 the Woodard group announced the land would be sold by Savills and no further talks would be held on reopening the school.